-Anyone who has a dog knows that they love to sniff around and go where other dogs — or even other animals — have gone.
-This is the key to training YOUR dog.
+Anyone who has a dog knows that they love to sniff around and go where other dogs—or even other animals—have gone.
+This is the key to training YOUR dog to pee on the boat.

 Almost every boat with a dog has a piece of carpet or Astroturf somewhere on deck as the designated “spot.”
-When we first rescued Paz, we didn’t really think about how we were going to train her to use a carpet — we just knew several friends with dogs aboard and since they’d trained their dogs, we figured we could do the same.
+(See our favorite from Amazon, as it’s designed to be rinsed off.)
+When we first rescued Paz, we didn’t really think about how we were going to train her to use a carpet—we just knew several friends with dogs aboard and since they’d trained their dogs, we figured we could do the same.

 Our friends Jo and Lance from Milagro came over the day after we got Paz, bearing several gifts.
 Jo was a little embarrassed but also excited to give us the last one: their dog’s old carpet.
 “It’s got the right scent,” she told us.
 And it did.
 We put it down on the bow, took Paz up there, and she did her business immediately.
 We praised her lavishly.
 And with that, our 4-week old puppy was trained!